anima-wg/anima-brski-prm/README.md

-# BRSKI-PRM - BRSKI Pledge Responder Mode
+# BRSKI-PRM - BRSKI with Pledge in Responder Mode

 This is the working area for the WG Internet-Draft, "BRSKI support of Pledge Responder Mode (BRSKI-PRM) [former BRSKI-AE Use Case 02)"